Sebastianhju/Runeterra-5e/Runes.md

 ### Comeback  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/SecondWind.png" Align=left width=7% height=7%>

-When you gain the bloodied condition you also gain stacks of regenerataion equal to two times your proficiency bonus.
-Once this effect is used, it cannot be used again until 48 seconds pass.
+When you gain the bloodied condition you gain stacks of regeneration equal to 2 plus your proficiency bonus.
+Then you heal equal to five times your current regeneration stacks.
+Once this action is used, it cannot be used again until 30 seconds have passed.

 The maximum stacks of regeneration is increased by one.